iwillspeak/Teasel/packages/pyracantha/README.md

 ## The Red Tree

-Once a green tree has been created it can be turned into a fully-fledted red tree with the `RedNode.createRoot()` function.
+Once a green tree has been created it can be turned into a fully-fledged red tree with the `RedNode.createRoot()` function.
 This returns a new red tree wrapping the given green node with an offset of `0`.
 Red trees are lightweight wrappers over the green tree with a `range` on each node which tracks the